Sometimes, I wonder if lesbian film-makers ever visit the The L Chat message board. If they did, they would have noticed comments such as these…

 The cliché that bothers me the most is the dreadful angst-y acoustic girl soundtracks that all sound like they’re from 1996.
 I think that may be because a lot of directors came out during that time and have fond memories of it, but the only instance it was ever acceptable was Better Than Chocolate.
 The most egregious offenders in this category (and many categories) are Room in Rome and Elena Undone.

-As for TV shows being discussed back at The L Chat, here is a complaint about The 100:
+As for TV serials being discussed back at TLC, here is a complaint about The 100:

 If you keep giving attention to shows that treat our characters as disposable and ignore the ones who give non-cliché prominence to their LGBT characters, you’re not exactly sending the message that you deserve better representation.
 You are sending the message that you just as easily manipulated as Jason Rothenberg had assumed you were – continuing to give him and his show endless attention.
 The next showrunner who comes along – why would they be motivated to do any differently when you keep giving them attention instead of focusing on books, shows and films that have actual good representation?
 They exist.
 But if you think it’s better to trend empty words which you don’t really mean while your actions tell everyone the opposite then you’re kind of letting everyone know what you deserve.

-These are taken from the online-no-more IMDB message board for Ellen:
+These are taken from the IMDB message board for Ellen:

-I enjoyed the show for the first few seasons and thought it was very funny.
-I also thought the coming out episode was funny as well, but right after that – suddenly, everything was just gay this and gay that.
+I thought the coming out episode was funny, but right after that – suddenly, everything was just gay this and gay that.
 I just got completely fed up with it and stopped watching.
 Even I am gay!
 I don’t think the show’s cancellation had anything to do with homophobia or political reasons or any B.S. like that; it’s just because the show started to suck really bad in its final season!

 If the ratings did indeed fall because she was a lesbian, then that’s still not the network’s fault.
 Ratings fall because people stop watching.
 I know that I personally wouldn’t watch a show whose sole purpose is to tell the world “I’m here, I’m queer, get used to it!”
 Even The L Word, in this day and age, rounds their characters out enough that you enjoy watching them as people with real life problems, joys, fears and successes.
 Ellen (who I believe is THE funniest woman alive) squandered not only a passable sitcom with likable actors (i.e. Joely Fisher and Jeremy Piven, to name a couple), but she also squandered an opportunity to further her cause.
 Tragic, really.